coslos/LiveWhiteboardServer/.github/CONTRIBUTING.md

 To hold a safe space for all contributors, we expect all project participants to adhere to our Code of Conduct.
 Please read the [full text](/.github/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

+## Issue Tracking

+We use [GitHub Issues](/issues) to track all tasks related to this project.

+To help you get your feet wet and get you familiar with our contribution process, we have a list of friendly issues (to be added soon) that contain tasks which are fairly easy to fix.
+This is a great place to get started.

 ## Getting Started

 1. If you are new to Git and Github, it is advisable you go through[this